-3.3.6 Public & Integrated Transport
+3.3.5 Public & Integrated Transport

-Public and Integrated Transport is forecast to overspend by £0.594m in 2016/17.
+Public and Integrated Transport is forecast to overspend by £0.133m in 2016/17.

 • Public Transport Initiatives is forecast to overspend by £0.879m.
 Of this overspends of £0.932m relate to lower than originally estimated sales from the Todmorden Curve New Rail Scheme.
 Whilst demand levels (passenger numbers) appear to be in line with the ramp up period predictions, revenues are lower than expected due to discounted fares with student rather than commuter full price fares accounting for the bulk of sales.
 The forecast is based on current levels of fare revenue and reflects the fact that franchised payments to Northern Rail are largely fixed.
-This is offset by underspends of £0.053m on Heysham Park and Ride which is due to open in October 2016 but for which there is a full year budget provision in 2016/17.
+This is offset by underspends of £0.053m on Heysham Park and Ride which opened in November 2016 but for which there is a full year budget provision in 2016/17.